demisto/content/Packs/ExportIndicators/Integrations/ExportIndicators/ExportIndicators_description.md

-# How to Access the Indicators Outbound Service
+# How to Access the Export Indicators Service

 There are two ways that you can access the service:
 - **https://*demisto_address*/instance/execute/*instance_name***